GoogleChrome/web.dev/src/site/content/en/blog/wix/index.md

 We enabled Brotli support on our nginx proxies in the edges, for all clients that support it.

-Moving to use Brotli compression reduced our median file transfer sizes by **21%
-- 25%** resulting in a reduced bandwidth usage and improved loading times.
+Moving to use Brotli compression reduced our median file transfer sizes by **21% to 25%** resulting in a reduced bandwidth usage and improved loading times.

 <figure class="w-figure">
   {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/392RWYamrwkdFozk91LC.jpg", alt="Mobile and Desktop Median Response Sizes", width="800", height="173" %}